prateeksawhney97/People-Counter-Application-Using-Intel-OpenVINO-Toolkit/README.md

 ```
 ##### Comparison

 Comparing the two models i.e. ssd_inception_v2_coco and faster_rcnn_inception_v2_coco in terms of latency and memory, several insights were drawn.
-It could be clearly seen that the Latency (microseconds) and Memory (Mb) decreases in case of OpenVINO as compared to plain Tensorflow model.
+It could be clearly seen that the Latency (microseconds) and Memory (Mb) decreases in case of OpenVINO as compared to plain Tensorflow model which is very useful in case of OpenVINO applications.

 | Model/Framework                             | Latency (microseconds)            | Memory (Mb) |
 | -----------------------------------         |:---------------------------------:| -------:|